homeall/caddy-reverse-proxy-cloudflare/README.md

       # CADDY_DOCKER_CADDYFILE_PATH: '/etc/caddy/Caddyfile' # Default path for label-generated config.
                                                             # When mounting to /etc/caddy/Caddyfile, this is implicitly handled.
     volumes:
-      - "/var/run/docker.sock:/var/run/docker.sock"  # For caddy-docker-proxy to read service labels
       - "./caddy-data:/data"                         # persist certificates via XDG_DATA_HOME
       - "./my-caddyfile-with-redis-config:/etc/caddy/Caddyfile" # Mount your Caddyfile here
     ports:
       - "80:80"
       - "443:443"
       - "443:443/udp"
-    # Docker labels for caddy-docker-proxy (e.g., for other services) can still be used
+    # Note: Docker labels are not processed since caddy-docker-proxy is disabled
-    # in conjunction with a custom Caddyfile if your custom Caddyfile imports label-generated snippets.
+    # All configuration must be done in your custom Caddyfile
-    # However, global options like 'storage' must be in the primary /etc/caddy/Caddyfile.
-    # labels:
-    #   caddy.email: email@example.com
-    #   caddy.acme_dns: "cloudflare $API_TOKEN"
 ```
 The `caddy-storage-redis` configuration (like the `storage redis { ... }` block) must be in the global options of the Caddyfile that Caddy loads (i.e., `/etc/caddy/Caddyfile` if you've mounted your own).